DataBiosphere/dsub/README.md

-To upload the files to Google Cloud Storage, you can use the [storage browser](https://console.cloud.google.com/storage/browser?project=) or [gsutil](https://cloud.google.com/storage/docs/gsutil).
-You can also run on data that’s public or shared with your service account, an email address that you can find in the [Google Cloud Console](https://console.cloud.google.com).
+To upload the files to Google Cloud Storage, you can use the [storage browser](https://console.cloud.google.com/storage/browser?project=) or [gcloud storage](https://cloud.google.com/storage/docs/gcloud-storage).
+You can also run on data that's public or shared with your service account, an email address that you can find in the [Google Cloud Console](https://console.cloud.google.com).

 #### Files